 As a boudoir photographer, I am constantly faced with the question of, “What makes a photo sexy?”
 It’s not that people are constantly asking me that exact question, but I have to answer that for myself every time consult with a client, every time I go into a shoot and take a photo, and every time I cull through images after my sessions.

 I would say that the answer to this question is very subjective and depends on the person answering it, and I think that those who would agree with my definition of a sexy photo are the ones that end up becoming my clients.
-In my opinion, there’s a huge difference between beautifully sexy and distastefully sexy, and I definitely prefer the latter.
+In my opinion, there’s a huge difference between beautifully sexy and distastefully sexy, and I definitely prefer the former.
 I am in the business of making women feel more beautiful than they felt when they walked into my studio; making her feel comfortable, confident, empowered, and gorgeous.
 So you ask, “What’s the difference, sexy is sexy, no?”
 Here is what I think makes a photo beautifully, tastefully sexy.

 Revealing something, but not everything; I think one of the sexiest things a woman can do is to leave something to the imagination.
 In other words, if she’s going to show off her chest cleavage, she should keep everything else more subdued and keep the viewer’s eye on her chest.
 If she’s looking to showcase her backside, she should keep the front side a bit more covered so she’s not showing off both simultaneously.